Some Interesting Stuff We’re Learning About Call Scoring and Phone Close Rates

 They simply care about driving clicks and calls.
-Their philosophy was simple: we drive web traffic or calls, you handle the web traffic or calls.
+Their philosophy is simple: we drive web traffic or calls.
+Sales can handle the web traffic and calls.

 Well, those days are over.

 Marketers now have to care about what happens on the phone when someone calls a business.
-They just have to.
+They can’t ignore the big picture.
 Companies care about revenue.
 They care about the entire lead cycle.
 They care about the whole process, not just about driving a high number of calls.
 That means marketers have to care too.

 One of the things Convirza does is track phone close rates.
-In other words, we actually track the percentage of phone calls that result in a sale, appointment, quote, or whatever the ‘goal’ of the call was.
+In other words, we monitor and record the percentage of phone calls that result in a sale, appointment, quote, or whatever the ‘goal’ of the call was.
 We track whatever qualifies as a ‘close.’

-In the retail automotive space, for example, close rates hover around 20%.
-In other words, about 20% of the people that call a tire dealer, an auto glass shop, or an auto repair shop end up coming in and buying.
+For example, in the retail automotive space, close rates hover around 20%.
+This means that about 20% of the people that call a tire dealer, an auto glass shop, or an auto repair shop end up coming in and buying a product.

-In the hospitality industry the number is a bit higher, just about 25%.
-That means in 25% of the calls, someone booked a room.
+In the hospitality industry, the number is a bit higher, just about 25%.
+That means in 25% of the calls, someone books a room or makes a reservation.

-Other industries have varying close rates.
-You get the idea.
+Other industries have varying close rates too.
+But you get the idea.